rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 | \[104\] | `ModelGroupTest`        | ::= | `"model-group" "(" ElementNameOrWildcard? ")"` | |

 MarkLogic 7.0 provides `SchemaKindTest` types for working with XML Schema defined types as part of its schema components built-in functions.
-MarkLogic 8.0 adds support for `SchemaFacetTest`.

 If the `TypeName` in `ComplexTypeTest` is not a complex type, or is not present in the static context, an `XDMP-UNDCOMTYP` error is raised.